elwyos/mantissa/README.md

    What we have built is an on-premise sms-based workforce management tool.
    Currently only for linux, but porting to windows is a less than one day affair.
    Thanks watching Project Mantissa.

+#note

+   Right now the tool only works on linux.
+We'll get to the windows version sometimes.
+   We'll have a linux binary here sometimes soon.

+   The compilation requires a complicated preprocessor called "Cloth" that is not available publicly.
+   As you can see there's the "ccp" and "cl.cpp" files.
+"Ccp" files translate into the "cl.cpp" files.